 Looking for an easier way to frame the complexities of your (or your students’) relationship to technology?
 Meet Scully – Rabbi Jeffrey Schein’s Granddoggy.
 In this short video graphic novella, Scully simplifies his own complex explorations into two questions we might ask ourselves about our own relationship to technology.

 It’s Complicated: Scully and the SmartPhone is part of the Text Me ...

 - Webinar: New way to explore the hidden treasures of Shavuot

 Come explore the hidden treasures of Shavuot celebration with Rabbi Jeffrey and Dr. Deborah Schein in this engaging webinar, “Saving Shavuot, Counting the Omer, and Family Educator”.

-The webinar, presented by The Mordechai M. Kaplan Center for Jewish Peoplehood, explores Shavuot through the multiple intelligences model of Howard ...
+The webinar, presented by The Mordechai M. Kaplan Center for Jewish Peoplehood, explores Shavuot through the multiple intelligences model of ...